featbit/featbit-docs/pages/gitbook/iam/about.md

 * Allow different permissions at the flag level, such as between experiment flags and operational flags (Work in progress)
 * Create private projects that only the team members you select can view.

 Our IAM system is inspired by [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/).
-If you're familiar with IAM, there are some similarities.Each team member must have at least one policy.&#x20;
+If you're familiar with IAM, there are some similarities.Each team member must have at least one policy.

-You can assign team members a built-in policy or one or more custom policies to give them the exact permissions they need.&#x20;
+You can assign team members a built-in policy or one or more custom policies to give them the exact permissions they need.

 A team member's initial policy is set when you add a new member to FeatBit.